ReVanced/revanced-patcher/docs/2_2_1_fingerprinting.md

   same instruction.
 Such as:
   `anyInstruction(string("string in early app target"), string("updated string in latest app target"))`

-  If a method cannot be uniquely identified using the built in filters, but a fixed pattern of opcodes can identify the method, then the opcode pattern can be defined using the fingerprint `opcodes()` declaration.
-Opcode patterns do not allow variable spacing between each opcode, and all opcodes all must appear exactly as declared.
-  Opcode patterns should be avoided whenever possible due to their fragility and possibility of matching completely unrelated code.

 > [!TIP]
 > A fingerprint should contain information about a method likely to remain stable across updates.
 > Names of obfuscated classes and methods should not be used since they can change between app updates.